foss-scribe/portfolio/content/resume.md

 ## Profile

 A senior technical writer and trainer with an exceptional blend of documentation and technical abilities.
 Significant experience producing high-quality documentation and training material for technical, business and generalist audiences across APAC and the EU.

 Broad industry participation including manufacturing, banking and financial services, engineering services, software development, sports tech, analytics and publishing sectors.
 A specialist in *docs as code* using Git, Markdown, AsciiDoc, static site generators, and CI/CD to automate and rapidly publish docs to market at scale, while minimising the costs of production and improving quality.

 ## Key skills

-Technical Documentation, Technical Writing, Editing, Docs as Code, Training, Instructional Design, Proposal Writing, Collaboration Tools (JIRA, Confluence, Slack), Mentoring, Problem Solving, Automation, API Testing, Project Management, Agile, Scrum, CI/CD
+`Technical Documentation` · `Technical Writing` · `Editing` · `Docs as Code` · `Training` · `Instructional Design` · `Proposal Writing` · `Collaboration Tools (JIRA, Confluence, Slack)` · `Problem Solving` · `Automation` · `API Testing` · `Project Management` · `Agile` · `Scrum` · `CI/CD`

 ## Professional Experience

 ### Technical Writer, Specialized Bicycle Components, 2020-2023

-As Technical Document Writer, I worked within Specialized's Global Technology Team, providing technical writing, DevOps and customer API support.
-I worked daily with engineers, product managers, customer support, and third-party developers.
+Documented and published an extensive suite of API documentation using Markdown and MkDocs.

+* Worked with, and provided technical support to customers, customer support personnel, subject matter experts, and developers
+* Provided operational, testing, debugging, and documentation support to DevOps and engineering teams across Specialized teams across the globe.

+#### Achievements:

-My primary responsibility was to write, edit, maintain and deploy an extensive suite of API documentation, including Zone 5 Cloud/Today's Plan, Bike Registration Service, Bike Settings Service, Events Service, Point of Sale Service, and the Identity Service for deployment into the People's Republic of China.
-As the position was greenfield, I developed a first-class technical publishing system using Markdown, MkDocs, GIT, and an automated CI/CD publishing process powered by Python and Bash with deployment to Amazon Web Services (AWS).
+* Greenfield position - created an extensive documentation suite for 6 API services including Zone 5 Cloud/Today's Plan, Bike Registration and Turbo Settings Services, Events Service, Point of Sale Service (Oracle bridge) and Identity Service (for Chinese deployment rollout)

-I supported Today's Plan's customers daily, including elite national cycling teams, coaches and training companies.
-I consulted with and assisted their technical and non-technical personnel in building API integrations.
-Part of this support included writing integration code in Python, JavaScript, PHP (WordPress plugin), and Shopify (HTML, Liquid and JavaScript), which they could drop into their systems.

-Additionally, I supported Specialized engineering teams through API testing and developing test suites in Postman.
-I also provided ongoing operational assistance to Specialized's DevOps team, particularly for access management and roles assignment across Specialized's engineering teams.
+* Developed an automated technical publishing system, optimised for Specialized's AngularJS-based portal, built to host current and future API documentation suites.
+* Developed Python utility to convert OpenAPI swaggers files to MkDocs compatible Markdown, significantly reducing time to market.
+* Developed bespoke API integration solutions for elite coaching businesses including Purple Patch Fitness, Dylan Johnson Training, Brownlee Brothers, Guided Heroes, and the German National Cycling Team (Bora Hansgrohe).
+* Developed Postman test collections containing over a 1000 endpoints, which the DevOps team adopted for API deployment testing.

 #### Skills demonstrated in this role